 In reference to the two other publically-traded companies; Google and Polycom Inc., Whitman attained the inside information, from a Roomy Khan, a woman who was a member of the hedge fund industry.
 The Polycom inside information was given to her from an employee of the firm, and she obtained the Google inside information from an employee of a company which presented investor relations services to the company.

 The penalty for each of the conspiracy counts is double the gross gain or loss from the offense or a maximum penalty of five years in prison and a fine of $250,000.
 Each of the securities fraud counts carries a maximum penalty of 20 years in prison and a maximum fine of $5 million.
 Whitman is scheduled to be sentenced in December of 2012.

-If you find yourself, or a family member or friend is under investigation, or has been arrested for a charge of Securities Fraud, the first thing you should do is retain a knowledgeable criminal defense attorney who specializes it these types of allegations.
+If you, a family member or somebody close to you is under investigation, or has been arrested on a charge of Securities Fraud, contacting a Fort Lauderdale federal criminal defense attorney who specializes in securities fraud allegations of any type is essential.
 Being charged with Insider Trading can have severe penalties if a conviction is attained by the prosecution.
 Click here to find out what your next step should be.

 Michael B. Cohen, Esq. is a Fort Lauderdale Securities Fraud lawyer who can provide the proper advice needed and deliver a free case evaluation if any charges relating to Securities Fraud are filed by the government.